Course - STS: A changing society - Knowledge and technology - KULT3301

 Learning methods and activities

 The course is obligatory for students in the master's program Science and Technology Studies.
-The teaching methods include lectures, seminars, group work and written assignments.
-The student must have passed two written assignments in order to sit the exam.
+The teaching methods include lectures, seminars, group work and assignments.
+The student must have passed two assignments in order to sit the exam.
 Participation in class is seen as important, and the student has to attend at least 75% of the lectures.
-Students who do not fill the attendance requirement, can apply for a compensatory written assignment.
+Students who do not meet the attendance requirement may, upon application to the department, be allowed to complete a compensatory assignment.
+The compensatory work will be adapted to the extent of the absence and may be written and/or oral.

 Compulsory assignments